 The pros?
 There are metal roofs still working that were applied over 100 years ago and remain functional and decent looking.
 Metal roofs are energy efficient while offering excellent performance during weather events.
 They are known for their longevity and durability.
 Metal roofs also maintain their aesthetic appeal for a very long time.
 Metal roofs can also help cool your home.

 The answer to this depends on the location and gauge of the material.
 As covered above, look at the gauge of the material you intend to use, then consider the options for your location.
 Only 22 and 24 gauge metal roofing panels and trim are approved to handle larger hail storms with less damage.
 26 gauge is fine for most residential applications.

 You can install metal roofing over existing shingles, but it is not always recommended.
 It is possible if the shingle roof is in excellent condition and was installed correctly with the best materials, such as a high-grade synthetic underlayment.
 In this scenario, the metal is only being installed over the shingle because of style preference.
-In other cases where the asphalt shingle roof is past its useful life and has experienced some level of leakage or failure, installing a metal roof over it is highly discouraged.
+In other cases where the asphalt shingle roof in Alabama is past its useful life and has experienced some level of leakage or failure, installing a metal roof over it is highly discouraged.
 In this scenario, one would be installing a new product on top of a bad foundation.
 The roof structure has already been damaged, and it could also be trapping moisture underneath the new metal roof.

 Shingle & General Questions FAQ

 The same applies to general roofing that applies to metal roofing contractors; in fact, many roofing companies install various types of roofing systems.
 Use the same criteria and processes as locating and choosing a roofing contractor for any roofing system.
 Licensed, insured, and active in the community they serve.
 Guarantees and warranties can be an important factor.